AUSTRALIAN ORGAN DONATION PERFORMANCE – LEADING PRACTICE & GLOBAL COMPARISON

 AUSTRALIA VERSUS LEADING PRACTICE

 Globally organ donation rates are measured in Donors Per Million of Population (DPMP) as this takes into account changes in population over time.
-Leading Performance is 40.2 DPMP.
-As at December 2015, Australia was performing at 18.1 DPMP, less than 50% of world leading practice.
+Leading Performance is 47 DPMP.
+As at December 2017, Australia was performing at 20.8 DPMP, less than 50% of world leading practice.
 This is the second time we have exceeded 20 DPMP, the first being in 2016.

-In 2015, Australia was ranked 20th in the world, despite expenditure of over $250 million over seven years.
-If we had reached leading performance as intended, around 1400 more lives could be saved each year.
+In 2017, Australia was ranked 16th in the world, despite expenditure of over $300 million over eight years.
+If we had reached leading performance as intended, around 1700 more lives could be saved each year.

-The gap between Australia’s performance and leading performance has only been closed by 8.7% over six years, even though an unprecedented $240 million has been spent.
+The gap between Australia’s performance and leading performance has only been closed by 28.2% over seven years, even though an unprecedented $300 million has been spent.
 This is a very poor return on investment; one that results in the needless suffering and loss of life of over 1000 Australians each year.